khoiddinh/dotfiles/README.md

 Commit signing is opt-in and layers on top of `--git`.
 Every commit and tag you make gets signed with your GPG key, and GitHub marks them **Verified**.

-You pass the key explicitly — the installer never picks a key for you and never creates one.
-That keeps re-runs predictable on machines with more than one key.

 <details>
 <summary><strong>GPG Setup Guide</strong></summary>